Yinka Ilori: Career

 After completing his degree, Ilori worked as an intern with furniture designer Lee Broom.
 His first solo work was supported by a £3,500 grant from The Prince's Trust.
 He began his professional practice in 2011, initially by upcycling second-hand furniture, and taking inspiration from the colour and design aesthetic of West African textiles.
 Early in his career, he worked at a Marks & Spencer store in Moorgate.
 The company later hired him to design products, including a recyclable carrier bag.

 Ilori's mixed cultural heritage is an influence in his work.
 The Nigerian parables his parents told him as a child have become a major source of inspiration for his designs.
 In 2013, one such parable, "No matter how long the neck of a giraffe is, it still cannot see the future", led to a five-piece collection of chairs which Ilori transformed from broken and cast-off furniture into abstract, brightly coloured new works of art "to share a lesson from this childhood story — that we should not be judgemental".

 More recently he has created public works and installations such as Happy Street, in which he transformed a railway bridge underpass at Nine Elms with brightly coloured murals; The Colour Palace at Dulwich Picture Gallery, a temporary pavilion described as "a testament to universal themes of [colour], pattern, and celebration"; and Get Up Stand Up at Somerset House, which "celebrates half a century of black creativity in the UK" and was called "a riot of colour and pattern".

 Ilori founded his design studio in 2015.
 The practice includes architects and designers for whom colour is a key interest.
 As his team has expanded, Ilori has been able to take on larger-scale architectural and interior design projects.
-His clients include companies such as Adidas, Kvadrat, Lego, Meta, Nike, Pepsi, and SCP, as well as the NHS Foundation Trust for which he created works for the Chelsea and Westminster Hospital, and Springfield University Hospital.
+His clients include companies such as Adidas, Kvadrat, Lego, Meta, Nike, Pepsi, SCP, the VF Corporation, as well as the NHS Foundation Trust for which he created works for the Chelsea and Westminster Hospital, and Springfield University Hospital.